elkeachtert/aicenters/content/team/mcml/achtert-elke/index.md

   and is the central contact person for all scientists and institutions involved. </p><p>She studied Informatics at LMU Munich and subsequently received her PhD there.
-Before joining MCML, she was coordinator of the ArcheoBioCenter at LMU Munich for many years.</p>
+Before joining MCML, she was coordinator of the ArchaeoBioCenter at LMU Munich for many years.</p>
 workingGroups:
   - link:
 ---